 The Nuage Networks video series explains how Nuage Networks removes obstacles that stifle the cloud in traditional networks.
-You can view the full series by visiting the Nuage Networks SDNCentral video page.
+You can view the full series by visiting the Nuage Networks SDxCentral video page.

 Software-defined networking (SDN) is a hot topic, and for good reason: The concepts of abstraction and automation are changing the way networks are provisioned.

 Today everyone expects cloud services to be instantaneous, but traditional network configuration can take days or even weeks to complete.
 For cloud services to thrive, Nuage Networks believes network infrastructure must become as dynamic, virtualized, and consumable as the compute infrastructure itself.

 A new Nuage Networks video explains how SDN moves organizations beyond the manual, time-intensive, request-based model of provisioning.
 “What does SDN Do?” is the third video in a series looking at how the company is removing the constraints holding back the cloud.